jeff1evesque/whisper/README.md

 **Note:** change 'jeffrey' to the user account YOU use.

-##Execution
+##WebSocket Execution

-###Start WebSocket Server
+###Start Server

-In order for the browser to be able to connect to the [AutobahnPython](https://github.com/tavendo/AutobahnPython) webserver, [`server.py`](https://github.com/jeff1evesque/whisper/blob/master/websocket/server.py) needs to be executed:
+In order for the browser to be able to connect to the [AutobahnPython](https://github.com/tavendo/AutobahnPython) Webserver, [`server.py`](https://github.com/jeff1evesque/whisper/blob/master/websocket/server.py) needs to be executed:

 ```
 cd /var/www/html/whisper/websocket/